CORPFIN 6011OL - SMSF Strategic Advice

 General Course Information

-Course Code CORPFIN 6011OL Course SMSF Strategic Advice Coordinating Unit International Centre for Financial Services Term Semester 2 Level Postgraduate Coursework Location/s Online Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites CORPFIN 6009OL & CORPFIN 6010OL Course Description This subject is an exploration of complex strategies that can be utilised by an SMSF within various stages of its lifecycle.
+Course Code CORPFIN 6011OL Course SMSF Strategic Advice Coordinating Unit Business School Term Semester 1 Level Postgraduate Coursework Location/s Online Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites SMSF Best Practice and Understanding SMSF Trustees ?
+CORPFIN 6009OL & CORPFIN 6010OL Course Description This subject is an exploration of complex strategies that can be utilised by an SMSF within various stages of its lifecycle.
 In particular, students will conduct an in-depth examination of the use of the available sophisticated financial instruments to assist with fund goals and objectives being met.
 As one of three core subjects in this qualification, students will further develop their critical thinking, problem solving, written and professional communication skills.
 Importantly, students will be expected to formulate a plan for their future professional development as a specialist SMSF adviser.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course, students will be able to:

 1. Execute the operations of a SMSF throughout various lifecycles